-While the WGXC studios and library are temporarily closed, our youth radio crew continues to record their weekly Bound By Books radio show remotely.
-Thursday evenings and Sunday mornings, after the local news, Emilia, Lina, AJ, Mashuda, Fahim, and our library director Emily Chameides discuss books they love, books they’re currently reading, and other teen media and literary topics.
+Our youth radio crew records their weekly Bound By Books radio show remotely.
+Thursday evenings and Sunday mornings, after the local news, Emilia, Lina, Georgia, AJ, Mashuda, Fatheah, and our library director Emily Chameides discuss books they love, books they’re currently reading, and other tween and teen media and literary topics.
 Bound By Books has been broadcasting on WGXC since 2011.
 In addition to the weekly show, past Bound by Books radio shows can be accessed online via the WGXC Audio Archive.

 Join us for Radio Studio at the Hudson Area Library!
 We don’t usually hear the voices and perspectives of youth in the news, but young people have a lot to say.
 If you’ve ever wanted to be a reporter or a DJ, or you’re just curious about making radio, this is your chance to be the media!
 We’ll learn hands-on radio and broadcasting skills, use digital audio recorders, come up with story ideas, conduct interviews, and broadcast our voices on WGXC: 90.7-FM.

 Friday, October 7, 3pm-6pm at the Hudson Area Library in partnership with WGXC: Hands-on Radio (90.7-FM) Ages 9 – 15